AlgyJr/ios_guides/View-Controller-Lifecycle.md

     - If you need to repeat them (background activity/ UI changes/ make network calls ) to update the data in the view controller ,viewDidAppear(_:) is more appropriate to do so.

 - Important thing to remember :
     - This method is called only once in the lifetime of a view controller, so you use it for things that need to happen only once.
-If you need to perform some task every time a view controller comes on screen, then you need the next method.
+If you need to perform some task every time a view controller comes on screen, then you need to override the viewWillAppear() or viewDidAppear() methods.
     - Keep in mind that in this lifecycle step the view bounds are not final.

 **viewWillAppear(_:)**